-Timeframe for posting
+Timeframe for Posting

 Participating in Commencement Ceremonies

-Master’s and doctoral students who have completed all coursework for their degree, have successfully completed their thesis/dissertation defense, and have filed Part 1 of the “Final Oral Examination Defense Form” with the Graduate College, may participate in commencement ceremonies.
+Master’s and doctoral students in programs that require a thesis or dissertation as part of their degree requirements, who have completed all coursework for their degree, have successfully completed their thesis/dissertation defense, and have filed Part 1 of the “Final Oral Examination Defense Form” with the Graduate College, may participate in commencement ceremonies.
 A delay in submitting final copies of the thesis or dissertation after a successful defense will not prevent students from participating in commencement ceremonies.